 White Trail – Hiking Albania adventure

 Via Dinarica White Trail follows the natural flow of the highest peaks of the Dinaric Alps.
 Also, the White Trail includes all of the highest peaks in each respective country.
-Although there is a plethora of activities along this head trail, such as mountain biking and rafting, its main function is hiking.
+Although there are a plethora of activities along this head trail, such as mountain biking and rafting, its main function is hiking.

 This is the adventure of a lifetime, but get yourself prepared well in advance.
 Via Dinarica is more than a trail, and diversity is its second name.